mr-bt/manager.README/README.md

 **I believe** in Agile, Lean, DevOps and Continuous Delivery core principles.
 They are tools, don't make a great deal of the tools, make a great deal of what you build!

 **I believe** that there's no such thing as personality conflicts at work.
 We may have disagreements, and that's OK, it's not personal.
 I'll always try to adjust to personalities styles and you should too.

-**I believe** that processes do add value when kept to a minimum and enable teams to work at its best.
-I need specific procedures in place to be able to manage up and out to the rest of the business.
-If you ever have feedback on the process(es), please let me know.
-Btw, processes need to be monitored like any other system.
-If one can't describe a process in less than 1min, no one will follow it.

 ## What I look in managers when hiring